 Cement Render is a combination of sand, cement and clay or lime.
-Cement render can be applied to brick, cement, stone and painted walls (undercoat must be applied first so render does not fall off) when going onto painted walls.
+Cement render can be applied to brick, cement, stone and painted walls (undercoat must be applied first so render does not fall off when applying onto painted walls).
 In cases where render is to go onto painted walls acrylic render is recommended over traditional cement render.

 Cement render is a great option for rendering your home, even though acrylic render materials are being used more often then ever before.
-Cement render has a disadvantage when it comes to flexibility as acrylic render can withstand wall movement to a larger degree than cement render.
-Cement render is a great product that can hide imperfections of old or bad brickwork and create an extra layer of protection to fight erosion
+Cement render has been used for so long and it can be definitely clased as a cost effective option when deciding to render your home.
+Though some of disadvantages of sand cement render can become apparent when it comes to flexibility as acrylic render can withstand wall movement to a larger degree than cement render.
+Though overall traditional sand cement render is a great product which has stood the test of time, it hides imperfections of old and/or bad brickwork and creates an extra layer of protection to fight erosion.

 Cement render is generally used as an undercoat, meaning it is never usually the finished product.

 There are three ways to give your cement render colour.
 Oxide is the only way where the colour is in the render, the other two options coloured acrylic render and paint are applied onto the cement render after 28 days.

 Read more below about your 3 options when giving your render the desired colour.